© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Maury Mine and Sough is a scheduled monument protected by Historic England under reference 1412310.
 View the official record →

-Maury Mine and Sough is a medieval and early modern lead and fluorspar mining complex located in Derbyshire.
+Maury Mine and Sough is a lead mining complex located in Derbyshire that represents the region's long tradition of metal extraction.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1412310.

 Maury Mine and Sough is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1412310.